EasyPost/easy-ui/documentation/specs/VerticalNav.md

 ### Accessibility

 - `VerticalNav` will be rendered as a `nav` element.
-- `VerticalNav` items are links and should avoid being buttons or other clickable elements.
 - `VerticalNav` should be labeled with `aria-label`.
+- `VerticalNav.Item`s are links and should avoid being buttons or other clickable elements.